Khaledgarbaya/SDL2-playground/SDL_Image_Example/README.md

-# SDL2 Game Starting Point
+# SDL2 Sample Using Images